solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 });
 ```

-Run the script using `ts-node create-token-mint.ts`.
+Run the script using `npx esrun create-token-mint.ts`.
 You should see something
 similar to:

 ```bash